liapia99/TargetArm-Capstone/Starting Up LiDar.md

 Go back to the original terminal with the sourced environment and run ```roslauch rplidar_ros view_rplidar.launch```

 The Rviz window should load with the map of the RPLiDar's surroundings.

+To end the session just hit `CTRL C` in both terminals.